Capitals–Penguins rivalry: 1990s and early 2000s

 Before the 1998–99 season, the NHL realigned its divisions once more.
 However, the Capitals and Penguins remained interdivisional opponents, as the Penguins were placed in the new Atlantic Division and the Capitals were placed in the new Southeast Division.

 The two rivals did not meet in the playoffs again until 2000.
 Washington won the Southeast Division title and earned the second seed in the East, while Pittsburgh qualified as the seventh seed.
-Unlike the other series in the playoffs, this matchup was played with a 1–2–2–1–1 format (team with home ice advantage plays Games 1, 4, 5, and 7 at home) because Pittsburgh's arena was unavailable for 7 of 14 days listed by the NHL and ABC-TV's request to televise Game 2.
-This special format caused many Capitals fans to feel irate, fearing the new format would put the team at a serious disadvantage, being in an 0–3 series hole when they returned home for Game 4.
+Unlike the other series in the playoffs, this matchup was played with a 1–2–2–1–1 format (team with home ice advantage plays games one, four, five, and seven at home) because Pittsburgh's arena was unavailable for 7 of 14 days listed by the NHL and ABC-TV's request to televise game two.
+This special format caused many Capitals fans to feel irate, fearing the new format would put the team at a serious disadvantage, being in an 3–0 series hole when they returned home for game four.
 These worries came true after the Penguins won the first three games in the series, starting with a 7–0 win at the MCI Center.
 The next four games were all close as each of them were decided by one goal.
-Washington won Game 4 at home, but lost in Game 5 marking their fifth playoff series loss to the Pittsburgh Penguins.
+Washington won game four at home, but lost in game five marking their fifth playoff series loss to the Pittsburgh Penguins.

 In the 2000–01 season, the Capitals won a weak Southeast Division once more and earned the third seed in the conference as the worst-ranked division winner, while the Penguins earned the sixth seed.
 In the first round, the Capitals started the series with a 1–0 win over the Penguins, but lost the next two games.
-Game 4 in Pittsburgh went to overtime, and Jeff Halpern scored for Washington, their first even strength goal in the series to tie the series at two heading back to D.C.
-However, Pittsburgh responded with a 2–1 win in Games 5 and 6 (with Game 6 being ended in overtime by Martin Straka), thus defeating the Capitals once again.
+Game four in Pittsburgh went to overtime, and Jeff Halpern scored for Washington, their first even strength goal in the series to tie the series at two heading back to D.C.
+However, Pittsburgh responded with a 2–1 win in games five and six (with game six being ended in overtime by Martin Straka), thus defeating the Capitals once again.
 In addition, the Capitals scored only three even strength goals in the entire series.
-The Penguins went to the Eastern Conference Finals before being defeated in five games by the Devils.
+The Penguins went to the Eastern Conference finals before they were defeated in five games by the Devils.